tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * Remember that standard deviation/volatility is how far data points deviate from the mean; this does not necessarily need to be negative.

-* Although on a monthly scale there was a spike in volatility in late 2018, over a 6-month period, the highest spike in volatility was in late 2016 when the stock skyrocketed.
+* Although on a monthly scale there was a spike in volatility in late 2018, over six months, the highest spike in volatility was in late 2016 when the stock skyrocketed.

 Explain to students that overlaying a rolling statistic trend on top of the original data trend makes this feature easier to spot.

 Highlight to students that it's possible to overlay two plots using Pandas.
-They should assign the first plot to a variable that is commonly named as `ax`, next when the second plot is created, they should set the `ax` parameter of the `plot` function to the variable where they save the first plot (e.g. `ax=ax`).
+They should assign the first plot to a variable that is commonly named as `ax`, next when the second plot is created.
+They should set the `ax` parameter of the `plot` function to the variable where they save the first plot (e.g. `ax=ax`).

 ![rolling-statistic-overlay](Images/rolling-statistic-overlay.png)